A Quick Guide To Panama’s Casco Viejo Neighborhood

 Take a Spanish survival class: Just have a limited time in Panama City?
 The half-day Spanish for Travelers course at Casco Antiguo Spanish School is an excellent way to equip yourself with basic Spanish for the remainder of your trip.

 Fortaleza “Gang” Tour: The Casco Viejo that you see today is a huge contrast from as little as five years ago.
 Many parts that you will walk through now were once extremely dangerous “red zones” run by several gangs.
 During the Fortaleza “Gang” Tour, you will hear the real stories of the area with a former gang member as your guide.
+To set up the tour you can contact Jaffet using Whatsapp at +507 6031 8961 or booking here.

 View the hidden nativity scene: Years ago one of the Panamanian families used to set up a massive nativity scene in their garage that everyone in the city would visit.
 Once the Iglesia San Felipe de Neri was restored in 2014, the family decided to donate it to the church, and it’s now on display year round.
 However, it’s a little bit hidden.
 Once you enter Iglesia San Felipe de Neri, you need to open the large wooden doors located on the back wall, and you will see the breathtaking nativity scene.
 Located on Avenida B and Calle 4a Este.